sapols/Satellite-Telemetry-Anomaly-Detection/README.md

 Below is a brief description of each directory in this repo:
  - [Data](https://github.com/sapols/Satellite-Telemetry-Anomaly-Detection/tree/master/Data): Contains the five datasets used in this research
  - [Metadata](https://github.com/sapols/Satellite-Telemetry-Anomaly-Detection/tree/master/Metadata): Contains metadata for the five datasets used in this research
- - [Paper](https://github.com/sapols/Satellite-Telemetry-Anomaly-Detection/tree/master/Paper): The research paper and the LaTex code behind it
+ - [Paper](https://github.com/sapols/Satellite-Telemetry-Anomaly-Detection/tree/master/Paper): The research paper and the LaTeX code behind it
  - [demo](https://github.com/sapols/Satellite-Telemetry-Anomaly-Detection/tree/master/demo): Contains the two Jupyter notebooks that executed the demonstrations in this research
  - [explore](https://github.com/sapols/Satellite-Telemetry-Anomaly-Detection/tree/master/explore): Contains various Jupyter notebooks that were not actually a part of the research but detect anomalies in the five datasets using a subset of techniques (ARIMA and simple statistics)
  - [save](https://github.com/sapols/Satellite-Telemetry-Anomaly-Detection/tree/master/save): Contains all the data and plots produced by the demonstrations in demo